lanceHEN/U-Net/README.md

-# U-Net Skin Lesion Segmentation
+# U-Net for Skin Lesion Segmentation

 This project implements a U-Net model, enhanced with layer normalization, for the task of skin lesion segmentation.
 The project includes the model definition in PyTorch and a training notebook for dataset preparation, model training, and evaluation.